 You can also designate the property owned by you and your spouse as a matrimonial home, in the prescribed form and register it against the title to the property.
 The property then, cannot be dealt with without your consent.

-Stanley J Potter is a Toronto-based family lawyer offering legal services for divorce and separation, child custody and co-parenting applications, child support, spousal support and other family law matters.
-He can be reached at (416) 733-1400.
-View his firm’s Divorce Magazine profile.
+Stanley J Potter is a Toronto-based family lawyer offering legal services for divorce and separation, child custody and co-parenting applications, child support, spousal support, and other family law matters.